Proof of Authority

 Multi-Chain PoA: Using PoA for specific functions while maintaining PoS consensus overall.

-Delegation: Delegating validation to approved parties while majority decides approval.
+Delegation: Delegating validation to approved parties while the majority decides approval.

 Regulatory PoA: Potential PoA mechanisms designed specifically for regulatory compliance.